obadiahpewee/intelexia.ai/README.md

 - Inspired by Google's Gemini Deep Research feature
 - Built with amazing open source tools and APIs
-- Special thanks to [@btahir](https://github.com/btahir) for the initial implementation and contributions in Open Deep Research
+- Special thanks to [@btahir](https://github.com/btahir) for the initial implementation and contributions in Open Deep Research upon which this project is built
-- Special thanks to [@dzhng](https://github.com/dzhng) for the initial implementation and contributions in deep-research algorithm
+- Special thanks to [@dzhng](https://github.com/dzhng) for the initial implementation and contributions in deep-research algorithm upon which this project is built

 ## Follow Me